Tonsillitis is inflammation (swelling) of the tonsils.

 Some people who have repeated infections may need surgery to remove the tonsils (tonsillectomy).

-Children with strep throat should generally be kept home from school or day care until they have been on antibiotics for 24 hours.
+Children with strep throat should be kept home from school or day care until they have been on antibiotics for 24 hours.
 This helps reduce the spread of illness.

 Call your health care provider if there is:

 Wetmore RF.
 Tonsils and adenoids.
 In: Kliegman RM, Behrman RE, Jenson HB, Stanton BF, eds.
 Nelson Textbook of Pediatrics.
 19th ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 375.
+Philadelphia, PA: Elsevier Saunders; 2011:chap 375.

-Updated by: Neil K. Kaneshiro, MD, MHA, Clinical Assistant Professor of Pediatrics, University of Washington School of Medicine.
-Also reviewed by A.D.A.M.
-Health Solutions, Ebix, Inc., Editorial Team: David Zieve, MD, MHA, David R. Eltz, Stephanie Slon, and Nissi Wang.
+Updated by: Neil K. Kaneshiro, MD, MHA, Clinical Assistant Professor of Pediatrics, University of Washington School of Medicine, Seattle, WA.
+Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Editorial team.